fullstack-development/developers-roadmap/frontend/junior-2/js.md

 ## Arrays

-+ Is it possible to break the `forEach` loop?
++ Is it possible to break out of the `forEach` loop?
-+ Is ti possible to determine the position of a subarray within an array using `indexOf`?
++ Is it possible to determine the position of a subarray within an array using `indexOf`?
 + How do you convert a string into an array?
 Is it possible to use array methods with strings?

 ## Functions